 - Employment training tax (ETT) or other state rates

 - Your bank account # and routing # for e-pay

 - Online user id and password used to access your bank account

 - Payment/deposit schedule for state tax payments*

 - SUI Rate*

-(*) These items only apply if your state collects income tax.
+*These items only apply if your state has income and/or unemployment tax.

-Below is a screenshot and a brief explanation of the information you need to enter about your company.
+Below is a screenshot and a brief explanation of the information about your company that you need to enter:

 - Business name: Enter the legal name of your business that you use on all tax return filings.

 - Business address: The address you entered for your business during payroll setup will automatically populate here; if you use a different address, then instead of putting a checkmark, you will see fields where you can enter the correct address info.